 Ornaments created by cancer survivors reflect spirit of hope at Mary Bird Perkins – Our Lady of the Lake Cancer Center

 (Baton Rouge, La.)
-Jingle bells rang out during the countdown of the annual Celebration Tree lighting at Mary Bird Perkins – Our Lady of the Lake Cancer Center, Thursday, Dec.
-1. Three Celebration Trees were lit and adorned with ornaments hand-painted by cancer survivors and family members, as well as Cancer Center team members.
+Jingle bells rang out during the countdown of the inaugural Celebration Tree lighting at Mary Bird Perkins – Our Lady of the Lake Cancer Center, Dec.
+3. Three Celebration Trees were lit and adorned with ornaments hand-painted by cancer survivors and family members, as well as Cancer Center team members.

-The theme for the art project, an offering of the Cancer Center’s survivorship program, was “holiday wishes.”
-Through ornament painting, participants used pictures and positive words to convey what they wish for themselves and others this holiday season.
-Creating a unique design on bisque ornaments proved to be inspirational and fun for so many that it ultimately took three trees to hold all the almost 300 pieces.
-The project was led by the Cancer Center’s survivorship department’s staff and art volunteers.
+The theme for the art project, an offering of the Cancer Center’s survivorship program, was “Paint Your Own Dream.”
+Through ornament painting, participants expressed how they envisioned a perfect holiday.
+Creating a unique design on a mini canvas proved to be inspirational and fun for so many that it ultimately took three trees to hold all 375 framed masterpieces.
+The project was led by artist Maddallyn DeArmond and other Cancer Center volunteers.

-Individual jingle bells, each on a lanyard and accompanied by a holiday card, were distributed to those attending the tree lighing event.
-The bells symolize the special bell survivors ring on their last day of treatment.
+Individual jingle bells, each on a lanyard and accompanied by a holiday card, were distributed to those attending the tree lighting event.
+The bells symbolized the Celebration Bell that survivors ring on their last day of treatment.